 TELEVISION: HBO's "High Maintenance," Louis CK's "Horace and Pete," CBS's "The Good Fight," Adult Swim's "Neon Joe Werewolf Hunter," Showtime's "Nurse Jackie," Netflix’s “Orange is the New Black,” NBC’s “30 Rock,” FX’s “Louie,” CBS's "2 Broke Girls," CBS’s “Person of Interest," FX's "Sex&Drugs&Rock&Roll," LOGO’s “Jeffery & Cole Casserole" and an upcoming episode of Fox's "Bob's Burgers" in 2018.

-FILM: "Spotlight," "Coin Heist," "Sleeping With Other People," "Fits and Starts," "3rd Street Blackout," “Towheads,” “How To Follow Strangers” and soon I'll pop up in "The Papers" directed by Steven Spielberg, "Can You Ever Forgive Me?," "Game Night," and "Home Again."
+FILM: "Spotlight," "Coin Heist," "Sleeping With Other People," "Fits and Starts," "3rd Street Blackout," “Towheads,” “How To Follow Strangers” and soon I'll pop up in "The Post" directed by Steven Spielberg, "Can You Ever Forgive Me?," "Game Night," and "Home Again."

 THEATRE: Sarah Ruhl's Stage Kiss (Playwrights Horizons), Blood Play, Buddy Cop 2, You're Welcome and Cape Disappointment (all with The Debate Society), Joshua Conkel's MilkMilkLemonade and more.
 I was a founding member of the New York Neo-Futurists and performed weekly in “Too Much Light Makes The Baby Go Blind.”